-Georgia SB 220 (2026) — "Putting Georgia’s Patients First Act"
+Georgia SB 220 (2026) — "Putting Georgia’s Patients First Act" Signed Into Law

-Last verified: May 2026
+Last verified: May 22, 2026

-What SB 220 Would Do
+What SB 220 Does

 1. Renaming — "Low THC Oil" → "Medical Cannabis"

-SB 220 would replace "low THC oil" with "medical cannabis" throughout state law.
+SB 220 replaces "low THC oil" with "medical cannabis" throughout state law.
 The renaming is more than cosmetic: GMCC’s own annual reports have repeatedly noted that "low THC oil" sounds like a watered-down hemp product rather than therapeutic medical cannabis — one of the program’s structural barriers to patient adoption.

 2. Removing the 5% THC Cap

-3. Authorizing Vaporization
+3. Authorizing Vaporization for Adults 21+

 4. Adding Three Qualifying Conditions